 At the same time (March 2012) that Paul made his pilgrimage to California’s Point Dume Beach (where the final act of the original 1968 Planet of the Apes was filmed), news arrived of a second Honorable Mention (HM) for Unforgettable from a second national competition: the 2012 DIY Book Festival.
 (Unforgettable received an HM from the Halloween Book Festival back in October 2011.)
 “Sure, it’s better than nothin’,” allowed Paul while getting back to his feet and wiping the sand off his knees, “but may I please trade in these two HMs for a First Prize somewhere?”

-To read Paul’s tribute to his beloved friend, collaborator, and punk-rock role model, click here.
+To read Paul’s tribute to his beloved friend, collaborator, and punk-rock role model, who passed away in Feb.
+2012, click here.

 Paul Hits the Half-Century with “Halfway WHERE?”